John Hutchinson (association footballer): Australia

-Following a strong 2007–08 A-League season, Hutchinson was called up to a Socceroos training squad for A-League players by Pim Verbeek in early 2008.
-He appeared for the side in a training match against the Olyroos, coming on as a substitute in a 2–1 loss.
+Following a strong 2007–08 A-League season, Hutchinson was called up to a Australia training squad for A-League players by Pim Verbeek in early 2008.
+He appeared for the side in a training match against the Australia under-23 side, coming on as a substitute in a 2–1 loss.

 Malta

-Due to his Maltese descent, he earned a call-up by coach Dušan Fitzel, and he made his international debut for the Maltese national team in an exhibition match against the Czech Republic, where he was employed in centre midfield for the whole game.
-On 10 June 2009, John Hutchinson played his first full competitive match for Malta in the 2010 World Cup qualifier loss to Sweden at the Ullevi Stadium in Gothenburg, facing the likes of Zlatan Ibrahimović.
+Due to his Maltese descent, he earned a call-up by Malta coach Dušan Fitzel, and he made his international debut for the Malta in a friendly against the Czech Republic, where he was employed in centre midfield.
+On 10 June 2009, Hutchinson played his first competitive match for Malta in the 2010 World Cup qualifier loss to Sweden at the Ullevi Stadium in Gothenburg.
 Hutchinson's best result with the side came in a 1–1 draw at home against Georgia.
 Hutchinson's opportunities to play at international level were at times limited by club commitments and the considerable travel involved in flying between Australia and Europe for games.
 Hutchinson made eleven appearances for Malta.

 Coaching career

 From 2015 to 2016, Hutchinson served as assistant coach at the Mariners, before parting ways in August 2016.
-On 1 March 2017, Hutchinson was appointed assistant coach for Seattle Sounders FC 2.
-On 30 January 2018 Hutchinson was appointed as head coach for S2.
-On 23 January 2019 S2 announced that he would be departing the club to return to coach in Australia.
+On 1 March 2017, Hutchinson was appointed assistant coach for Seattle Sounders FC 2, the reserve team of Major League Soccer's Seattle Sounders FC.
+He became head coach of the team on 30 January 2018 to replace Ezra Hendrickson.
+On 23 January 2019, the Sounders announced that Hutchinson would be departing the club to return to coach in Australia.
 On the same day, he was announced as the assistant manager of Western United.

 Hutchinson was appointed head coach and technical director of El Paso Locomotive FC on 9 December 2021.
 On 15 November 2022, Hutchinson left El Paso to return home to Australia.

+He spent the 2023 season as assistant at Yokohama FC, and joined Harry Kewell's staff as head coach of Yokohama F. Marinos for 2024.
+Hutchinson became interim head coach on 15 July 2024 after Kewell's contract was released by the club.
+John was appointed as manager of Júbilo Iwata on 14 December 2024.